busyoGG/SmoothCursor/README.md

 ## Customizable Settings

+> You can customize it through the settings panel, or by modifying the 'styles.css' file.

-* Cursor color
+* Cursor color (the settings panel and the CSS file will automatically sync)
-* Cursor blink speed
+* Cursor blink speed (the settings panel and the CSS file will automatically sync)
 * Toggle trail effect
 * Trail color
 * Trail speed